CheeseBoyd/Fb-bot/README.md

 # Fb-bot
-Repo linked to heroku and FB-page
+Running on Heroku and hooked on FaceBook.